You may already know that COP26 the United Nations Conference on Climate Change is due to place this year from 1- 12 November 2021 in Glasgow.

 Due to be published in August 2020, you will be able to order a copy from our online shop soon.

-In collaboration with QuiverVision and especially for this project, we are making a colouring sheet that will allow you to design and the bring to life your own moth on your smart device.
-You will also be able to share a video of it with your friends along with your message for the future.
+In collaboration with QuiverVision and especially for this project, we have developed a colouring sheet that allows you to design and the bring to life your own moth on your smart device.
+You can also share a video of it with your friends along with your message for the future.

 A series of online events, called ‘Watch Moths’ will be an opportunity to explore and understand the world of moths in Devon a little better.
 We will all be learning with moth experts from Devon Moth Group, Devon Wildlife Trust, Ambios and others.
 Together will be finding out how moths are amazing and beautiful creatures and together, with humans, are attracted to a glow and a twinkle.